BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Home.md

  - How [Z-Order](http://doc.babylonjs.com/overviews/Canvas2D_ZOrder) works
  - Using the [origin](http://doc.babylonjs.com/overviews/Canvas2D_Origin) of a Primitive
  - How [positioning, transformation and hierarchy](http://doc.babylonjs.com/overviews/Canvas2D_PosTransHierarchy) work.
+ - How to use the [Layout Engine, alignment and Margin](http://doc.babylonjs.com/overviews/Canvas2D_Prim_Positioning)
  - How to [interact](http://doc.babylonjs.com/overviews/Canvas2D_Interaction) with Primitives.
  - The particularities of a [Shape2D](http://doc.babylonjs.com/overviews/Canvas2D_Shape2D) based Primitive type and how to use [Brushes](http://doc.babylonjs.com/overviews/Canvas2D_Brushes).